AbbMarPin/Temp-sens/README.md

 # Termometer_example

 Temperature and humidity read with an IOT-device.
 The data is automatically sent to a database and then presented on a website.
 Database and API-gateway are hosted with AWS.
-Website deisgned and built in VUE data is gathered by ESP8266.
+Website deisgned and built in VUE.
+Data is gathered with ESP8266.

 ## Structure